maniacs-ops/feednix/README.md

 ## Install

+**Note: Feednix requires C++11 support so you must build it with gcc 4.7 or higher**

 ### Distribution Packages

 [Arch Linux](https://aur.archlinux.org/packages/feednix/)

 ### From Source
+Thank you @chrisjohnston for mentioning the following dependencies for Ubuntu:

+`sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncursesw5-dev`

+Thank you @bandb42 for mentioning the following dependencies for Fedora:

+`sudo yum install dh-autoreconf ncursesw-devel jsoncpp-devel libcurl-devel`

 **Note:** If you are using Ubuntu, Fedora, Mint or you are getting an error during build, please use the Ubuntu-stable branch instead of the main.